 About The Wandering Naturalist

 The Wandering Naturalist podcast explores the natural and cultural history of the 27,000-acre Three Rivers Park District and the surrounding Twin Cities area.
-Hosted by Brandon Baker, an interpretive naturalist at Eastman Nature Center, and Wildlife Biologist Angela Grill, the podcast covers a new topic each month.
+Hosted by Brandon Baker, an interpretive naturalist at Eastman Nature Center, and wildlife biologist Angela Grill, the podcast covers a new topic each month.
 Baker and Grill discuss the basic science and biology of each month’s topic and interview expert guests for a lively and in-depth conversation on how natural and cultural history shapes and impacts the parks of today and their surrounding communities.

 Join us as we wander from park to park and discuss the stories of the past, the nature in our present, and how they have shaped our parks.
 Come explore with us!